Actors Ensemble of Berkeley

 Actors Ensemble of Berkeley is a community theater company based in Berkeley, California and founded in 1957.
 As of 2025, Actors Ensemble is the longest-running theatre company in Berkeley.
 The current schedule is centered around two free productions per year on summer weekend afternoons in the John Hinkel Park amphitheater, the first opening around July 4 and the second finishing on our about Labor Day, plus indoor productions and staged readings as the opportunity arises.

 AE (or in later years AEB), began as the result of a streetcorner conversation between George Marchi and Bill Matheson, fellow alumni of U.C.
 Berkeley, in 1955.
 This led to further conversations which also included Ernest Landauer, Joseph Landisman, Edward Markmann, Al Stern, and Arnold Wolf, leading to the group incorporating in 1957, achieving non-profit status in 1967.
 For the first nine years, AE produced dramatic works in schools, churches, private houses, gardens, and at John Hinkel Park.
 George Marchi later moved to Europe to teach, ultimately landing at Fleming College Florence and helped found the associated American Repertory Theatre, Europe.

 AE was founded upon principals taught by University of California, Berkeley Professor Fred Oren Harris and his wife Mary, who contributed to development of what later became the Theatre, Dance, and Performance Studies Department at U.C.
 Berkeley.
-The name Actors Ensemble, inspired by this philosophy, came from an ensemble in New York with which Fred Harris was associated in the 1930's.
+The name Actors Ensemble, inspired by this philosophy, came from an ensemble in New York with which Fred Harris was associated in the 1930s.

 Early on a frequent performance venue for AE was "The Side Door Theater" in the basement of the home of fellow founder Marjorie Glicksman, later also a founder of Aurora Theatre.
 Notable early members also included Bill Martinelli, Ralph and Virginia Miller, Donna Davis, Tom Reilly, Robert Sicular, June Levin, Wolfgang Heinritz, Benbow Ritchie, Gilbert Black, and Margaret Gudmundsson and her son Robert.